-When I’m feeling lonely, disconnected from people, going online to check my email or checking my phone for text messages, is where I go to have my heart soothed and comforted (that is, if I hear from anyone!).
+When I’m feeling lonely or disconnected from people, going online to check my email or checking my phone for text messages is what I do to have my heart soothed and comforted (that is, if I hear from anyone!).
 But when I reflect on why I do this so frequently, I realize that I am not going to the Lord for my comfort.

-When I turn from the Lord to something else, in order to pursue life, comfort, security, value, feeling loved etc., this is when the temptation has been fed, rather than starved out.
-I’ve found that a common thread in the lives of women, who become ensnared in sexual sin of any type, is having a heart full of emotional pain.
-That pain must be soothed, denied, or escaped from at any cost and it is through sexual encounters, or a sexual fantasy life or through emotionally entangled friendships that the pain is soothed and calmed…for a time.
+When I turn from the Lord to something else in order to pursue life, comfort, security, value, feeling loved etc., this is when I have fed the temptation rather than starved it.
+I’ve found that a common thread in the hearts of women who become ensnared in sexual sin of any type is the emotional pain they feel.
+That pain must be soothed, denied, or escaped from at any cost, and it is through sexual encounters, a fantasy life, or emotionally entangled friendships that the pain is soothed and calmed—for a time.

 But when we move in that direction, it comes at a cost.
 What we feed on grows.
 What is growing in our lives becomes the focus of our lives.
-Will that focus lead to Christ-likeness…or to a deeper ensnarement in my sin patterns?
+Will that focus lead to Christ-likeness or to a deeper enslavement to my sin patterns?

-One initial step for you to grow in Christ-likeness, rather than in patterns of sin, could be to think about:
+One initial step for you to grow in Christ-likeness, rather than in patterns of sin, is to think about the following:

-3) Take one passage of Scripture (let me suggest one of three: 2 Peter 1:1-11, or Galatians 5: 22-26 or Col. 3:1-12, as these are passages that describe qualities of Christ-likeness), and reflect daily on the passage that you have chosen, meditating on the qualities listed that you want to see growing in your life.
-Focus on CHRIST first, NOT your sin that must be done away with.
+3) Take one passage of Scripture and reflect daily on the passage that you have chosen, meditating on the qualities listed that you want to see growing in your life.
+Let me suggest one of three: 2 Peter 1:1-11, Galatians 5: 22-26, or Colossians 3:1-12, as these are passages that describe qualities of Christ-likeness.
+Focus on Christ first, not your sin that must be done away with.

-4) Find a ‘safe’ person to pray for you, and help you think through how you can develop ongoing habits that will nurture your soul in Jesus, and starve out the pull of your flesh.
-A safe person is someone who lives a consistent Christ-like life, is honest about their own struggles, and is self-controlled with her mouth and can listen with wisdom and speak words of grace and truth back to you.
+4) Find a ‘safe’ person to pray for you and help you think through how you can develop ongoing habits that will nurture your soul in Jesus and starve out your flesh.
+A safe person is someone who consistently lives a life of following Christ, is honest about their own struggles, is self-controlled with her mouth, can listen with wisdom, and can speak words of grace and truth back to you.